HEP-KBFI/gaia-tools/docs/Galactocentric_transformation.md

 where $\theta$ is the angle between the position vector of the Sun and the Galactic plane $\theta=sin^{−1}
 (\frac{z_0}{R_0})$.

-Matrix $\textbf{A}_G^T$ is a 3x3 fixed orthogonal matrix, which is responsible for the rotation of the coordinate frame and is defined as:
+The matrix $\textbf{A}_G^T$ is a 3x3 fixed orthogonal matrix, which is responsible for the rotation of the coordinate frame and is defined as:

 $$